babab/tagfile/README.md

 8 years after that.
 All code was contained in a single file script in `~/bin`, available from Github only.

-Starting in March 2023 I\'ve decided to properly release it to PyPI and flesh out the current project structure, command interface and database handling before working on new features so it may live up to its name.
+Starting in March 2023 I've decided to properly release it to PyPI and flesh out the current project structure, command interface and database handling before working on new features so it may live up to its name.
 Since at this moment in time, you cannot tag your files yet :)